bcornec/wod-set/profile/ADMIN-GUIDE.md

   *   Does the workshop require the use of the student password as a variable?
   *   Does the workshop require LDAP authentication?
-  *   D﻿oes the workshop require a compiled script?
+  *   Does the workshop require a compiled script?

 8- teststdid() This function checks the student ID provided by procmail API is valid: For each workshop, a dedicated student range is allocated.
 This function exits when the student ID is not in the correct range.